elsahv/laughing-coyote-dev/notes.md

 "BUILD, SUPPORT, GROW"

-- TODO NOW:
+- TODOS BOOKMARKS:

-- _finalize front page content_
+  //todo: UPDATE CASE STUDIES- imp sanity blog posts format

-- TODO LATER:
+- TO DO LATER:
-- animations
+  -animations
-- designs- clickable, view site, imp sanity
+  -designs- clickable, view site, imp sanity
-- CREATE CHART- ESTIMATE HOW MUCH TO CREATE AND LEARN WEBSITE VS USE LC SERCVICES
-- SELL BY STORY: CATEGORIZED, SPECIALIZED, AND UNIQUE BRAND SECTIONS
-- \*Diagram that compares my services vs DIY, CTA REASONS TO CHOOSE THIS SERVICE
+  -CREATE CHART- ESTIMATE HOW MUCH TO CREATE AND LEARN WEBSITE VS USE LC SERCVICES -SELL BY STORY: CATEGORIZED, SPECIALIZED, AND UNIQUE BRAND SECTIONS -Diagram that compares my services vs DIY, CTA REASONS TO CHOOSE THIS SERVICE

 Which wild animal are you??
 -CUSTOMIZE, PICK AND CHOOSE WEBSITE